 As a photographer I often got inspiration from the world around me.
 That includes the movies I watch.
 Great cinematographers can carefully craft light and tone of a movie to give it a certain look.
 The look of a movie and how it was shot can have some serious pull for those who are involved in the visual arts.
 Sometimes so much so that it can help us ignore a possible mediocre movie plot.
-So, I polled Caroline and Doak to see what movies they thought fell into the "beautiful" category.
+So, I polled Caroline and Doak to see what fell into their "beautiful movies to watch".
 Here are a few visually beautiful movies that we love to watch (in no particular order).

 Schindler's List - While the subject matter of the movie can be heart wrenching, the beauty of the way it was shot keeps you glued to the screen.